KhalilElkhalil/Large-Dimensional-Discriminant-Analysis-Classifiers-with-Random-Matrix-Theory/README.md

 # Large-Dimensional-Discriminant-Analysis-Classifiers-with-Random-Matrix-Theory
-This Julia code is useful to reproduce results for the paper "A Large Dimensional Analysis of Regularized Discriminant Analysis Classifiers" submitted to the Journal of Machine Learning Research.
+This Julia code is useful to reproduce results of the paper "A Large Dimensional Analysis of Regularized Discriminant Analysis Classifiers" submitted to the Journal of Machine Learning Research.
 # Copyright (c) Khalil Elkhalil, Abla Kammoun, Romain Couillet, Tareq Y. Al-NAffouri, and Mohamed-Slim Alouini.